 I lost my job a few months ago and I've been using my credit card to pay for many of my expenses.
 Now, I have a large outstanding balance on that credit card of over $10,000.
 I can't afford to make the minimum payment right now.
 If I make partial payments of less than the minimum amount due, can the credit card company sue me?

-If you default under the terms of the credit card agreement, the credit card company may do certain things such as:
+If you default under the terms of the credit card agreement, the credit card company may take specific actions, like:

-The credit card company may sue you.
-If you still don't get caught up, the credit card company may decide to sue you for payment.
-Alternatively, the credit card company may decide to sell the debt to a debt buyer.
+The credit card company might sue you.
+If you still don't get caught up, the credit card company might decide to sue you for payment.
+Alternatively, the credit card company might decide to sell the debt to a debt buyer.
 Credit card companies often sell even small debts to debt buyers, which purchase the old debts for much less than is owed and then try to collect them.
-The debt buyer may also sue you.
-(Learn more in Credit Card Debt Lawsuits.)
+The debt buyer might also sue you.

 If you know you won't be able to make the required minimum payments for a while, find out if the credit card company can lower your interest rate, which would lower your monthly minimum payment.
-Your credit card company may also be able to temporarily reduce the minimum payment or even reduce the balance you owe.
-(Get tips on how to do this in our article Negotiating Credit Card Debt.)
+Your credit card company might also be able to temporarily reduce the minimum payment or even reduce the balance you owe.

 If you need help negotiating on a debt, consider talking to a debt relief lawyer.